 The same study also found that 27 percent of leaders in human resources at organizations with more than 2,500 employees reported insufficient technology as a cause for burnout among employees.
 This demonstrates just how valuable HR software truly is; it’s necessary not only for process efficiency, but also for the sake of employee engagement.
 When human resources has access to the right technology, the entire team will likely be more engaged and more productive at work.
 (Hey, people on the HR team need to be happy at work too!)

 With so many obvious, inherent advantages that come with embracing technology and digitizing internal processes, it’s only a matter of time before each company’s HR department is powered by data and technology.
 Let’s take a look at a few of the ways that technology is changing human resources.

 Ah, onboarding—every human resources professional knows what a cumbersome task this can be.
 With HR software, onboarding new employees is both easier and more efficient.
 Paperwork is completed with ease, and new hires can leverage live org chart software to learn who’s who at the organization.
 When an employee jumps ship, technology also makes for a simple, more secure offboarding process.

 Kelsey Sullivan, Manager HR & Talent Development at Maxwell Health, is responsible for keeping employees happy and connected, handling everything from administering benefits to recruiting and onboarding.
-After recognizing the need to better manage things such as time off and employee status tracking, she invested in live org chart software.
+After recognizing the need to better manage things such as time off and employee status tracking, she invested in interactive org chart software.
 Kelsey states, “Our employees love it.
 Everyone uses it—in fact, I’ve been pleasantly surprised by how many have stuck with it.
 I think that’s because it’s so simple to use; it gives people the power to do things on their own.”